The Tax Disputes and Litigation Review: Indonesia

 ii Taxes administered by the DGT

-Generally, tax collection notification letters and tax assessment letters are the result of tax audits and verification.
+Generally, tax collection notification letters and tax assessment letters are the result of tax audits.
 Other tax letters issued by the DGT could be subject to dispute depending on the content of such letters.
 A tax audit is generally initiated by a taxpayer's request for a refund.
-Almost every tax refund request is followed by a tax audit.
+Every tax refund request is followed by a tax audit prior to receiving the refund except for advance refund request, which the tax audit would happen later after the refund.
 The tax refund audit timeline is 12 months from the date the tax return requesting a refund is filed.
 A taxpayer's refund request is deemed granted if the DGT fails to issue a tax assessment letter within 12 months.
 In a non-tax refund audit, while there is a procedural timeline, an audit exceeding such timeline cannot be invalidated.
 A taxpayer who meets certain criteria can receive an advance tax refund, but the DGT still has the authority to audit and issue an assessment.
-In the case of a tax assessment letter issued in relation to the previously administered advance tax refund, if the tax assessment letter issued shows that the taxpayer has been underpaid, the unpaid tax is added with a penalty of 100 per cent.
+In the case of a tax assessment letter issued in relation to the previously administered advance tax refund, if the tax assessment letter issued shows that the taxpayer has been underpaid, the unpaid tax is added with a penalty of 75 per cent.

 - the existence of an intra-group transaction with a value of more than 50 per cent of the total transaction value;